tkyg/bloggers_digest/README.md

 ![Login Demo](https://media.giphy.com/media/ZID32DfoxS1Xr7Fb9W/giphy.gif)

 To read blogs written by other bloggers visit the Blogs page from the navigation bar.
 To write a blog, visit the profile page from the navigation bar and click Write.
 Once a blog is complete, click publish to share it with others.
-A logged in user has access to editing the blogs they have written and as well as deleting it, both features are available on the profile page.
+A logged in user has access to editing the blogs they have written and as well as deleting it, both features are available through the blogs they have written.

 Demonstrated in this gif is how easily this single page application can be used.